anubav/lproof/README.md

 ## Basic Usage

-Object Language proofs (lproofs) are delimited within a fenced [div](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans) block assigned the custom class `.lproof`.
+Object-language proofs (lproofs) are delimited within a fenced [div](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans) block assigned the custom class `.lproof`.
 Every line of text in the block must be indented (at least) four spaces (or one tab) so as to ensure that quarto reads the text